KiraYamato94/LasMonjas/README.md

 **Additional Ability Notes:**
 - Player's name remains red for other Impostors.
 - Detective's footprints color change accordingly from the start to the end of duration.
-- It adapts to the size of the mimiced player.
+- It adapts to the size of the mimicked player.
 - Admin table updates the new color for the Hacker.
 - If he mimics the shielded player, the Mimic gains the shield indicator but not the shield itself accordingly to the configured option on the Squire role.
 - Fortune Teller can still see the Mimic original name.